RobertAJCoates/Deconvolution-of-data-22/README.md

 # Deconvolution of data
 Author: Bobby Coates

-This repository consists of several files used to deconvolute data whether pre used data or data collected in an experimental setting.
+This repository consists of several files used to deconvolute data whether 2nd hand data or data collected 1st hand in an experimental setting.

-To start the first sub section of this repository deals with attempts given to recopparating data using several different methods.
-All code is written using python and additional python libraries used are cited as well as sources for data used are cited.
+Information on what each branch of this repository contains can be found in [a relative link](Branchbreakdown.md)